Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Radial Profiles

-Figures~\ref{fig:rad02042} through \ref{fig:rad23475} show the projected radial profiles of the rest of the sample.
-For each figure we show the projected radial profile of \sigsfr Log sSFR $A_V$, and the $t_x$ fractions of $t_{25}$, $t_{50}$, and $t_{75}$.
-Broad trends seen in the projected radial profiles include similarities in shape over the $t_x$ fractions which implies little radial migration, and elevates \sigsfr near the galactic center as compared to the outskirts.
-The \sigsfr and \sigmstar projected radial profiles were so similar in overall shape and behavior that Log sSFR is shown in place of \sigmstar.
-The difference between 1 Gyr lookback time and the time of observation in Log sSFR shows more differentiation than those of \sigsfr in all cases.
+Figures~\ref{fig:rad05386}–\ref{fig:rad23475} show the projected radial profiles of the remaining galaxies.
+Each figure presents the projected radial profiles of \sigsfr, Log sSFR, $A_V$, and the $t_x$ fractions $t_{25}$, $t_{50}$, and $t_{75}$.
+Overall, the $t_x$ profiles have similar shapes, implying limited radial migration, and \sigsfr is elevated near the galactic center relative to the outskirts.
+Because the \sigsfr and \sigmstar profiles closely match in shape and behavior, we show Log sSFR instead of \sigmstar.
+The difference between 1 Gyr lookback time and the time of observation in Log sSFR shows more variation than in \sigsfr in all cases.

-UVCCANDELS ID 02042 shown in Figure~\ref{fig:rad02042} shows a slight increase in \sigsfr and Log sSFR on the outskirts of the galaxy compared to 1 Gyr lookback time which may indicate that the brighter features seen in the outer arms is very recent.
-Dust is highest at the galactic center and at the outskirts, and growth of the galaxy appears to be fairly uniform radially.

-UVCANDELS ID 05386 shows in Figure~\ref{fig:rad05386} what has been identified as a pair of galaxies.
-Here the ``center'' has been set as the center of the brighter of the two objects in the image, but the signal becomes quickly scrambled with radius as both galaxies are included.
-Nevertheless the center of the primary galaxy shows interesting trends that suggest a lot of young stars that may have been born a Gyr or more prior to the time of observation, though while the $t_x$ fractions hint at this, the difference in \sigsfr and Log sSFR are not significant enough to draw any strong conclusions.
+UVCANDELS ID 05386 (Figure~\ref{fig:rad05386}) is a galaxy pair.
+The “center’’ is set at the brighter galaxy, but the signal becomes confused with radius as both galaxies contribute.
+The central region of the primary galaxy shows trends consistent with many young stars that may have formed a Gyr or more before observation.
+However, while the $t_x$ fractions hint at this, the differences in \sigsfr and Log sSFR are too small for firm conclusions.

-UVCANDELS ID 08218 seen in Figure~\ref{fig:rad08218} shows little evolution in \sigsfr and a fairly uniform drop in Log sSFR between 1 Gyr lookback time and the time of observation.
-The galactic center seems to be older and consistently star forming.
+UVCANDELS ID 08218 (Figure~\ref{fig:rad08218}) shows little evolution in \sigsfr and a roughly uniform decline in Log sSFR from 1 Gyr lookback time to the time of observation.
+The galactic center appears older yet remains consistently star forming.

-In Figure~\ref{fig:rad10335} we show UVCANDELS ID 10335 which has a bright twisted outer arm and a faint feature in the upper part of the image.
-In the projected radial profiles we can see this feature separately as a clump of low \sigsfr.
-This same region shows as a relatively high Log sSFR, and both \sigsfr and Log sSFR seem to have decreased fairly uniformly between 1 Gyr lookback time and the time of observation.
+Figure~\ref{fig:rad10335} shows UVCANDELS ID 10335, with a bright twisted outer arm and a faint upper feature.
+In the projected radial profiles this feature appears as a clump of low \sigsfr but relatively high Log sSFR, with both \sigsfr and Log sSFR declining fairly uniformly over the past 1 Gyr.

-Although some of these galaxies show an overall decrease in star formation independent of radius, 02042 and 08062 as seen in Figure ~\ref{fig:rad08062} shows a change in Log sSFR that indicates the outskirts of these particular galaxies may be beginning to quench.
+While some galaxies show a radius-independent decline in star formation, 08062 (Figure~\ref{fig:rad08062}) exhibits changes in Log sSFR suggesting that their \textit{outskirts} may be beginning to quench.